“The Avatar is necessary when a special work is to be done and in crises of the evolution.”

 The story goes like this:

 The demon-king Hiraṇyakaśipu wanted revenge on Lord Viṣṇu and his followers.
 He undertook many years of austere penance to fulfill his desire.
-Lord Brahma is happy with his austerities and offers the demon-kind a boon.
-Hiraṇyakaśipu asks for immortality.
-The Lord tells him that this was not possible, but that he could bind the death.
+Lord Brahma was happy with his austerities and offered the demon-kind a boon.
+Hiraṇyakaśipu asked for immortality.
+The Lord told him that this was not possible, but that he could bind the death.
 Hiraṇyakaśipu thought over it and decided to create a set of optimal conditions so that he would never be dead.
 The Lord in His compassion granted him the boon.
 The demon-king’s optimised conditions were as follows:

 - That he will not meet death from any of the living or non-living entities created by Lord Brahma, the Creator.

 - That he will not die within or outside any residence, during the day or at night, nor on the ground or in the sky.